RD-253 -275 -276 engines

 A business end of the Proton rocket with six RD-275 engines arranged in circle on the first stage.
 Click to enlarge.
 Copyright © 2000 Anatoly Zak

-A stand in the city of Perm used for testing of RD-275 engines on the first stage of the Proton rocket.
+A test stand in the city of Perm used for live firings of RD-275 engines.
 Credit: Roskosmos